 As such, there’s quite a lot that we still don’t understand about the grandiose and varied mushroom kingdom.
 It’s estimated that humans have only identified about 10% of mushroom species.

 As fungal research continues, physicians and pharmacists around the world eagerly explore the beneficial medicinal qualities of mushrooms.
-Some even help to improve immunity, reduce stress levels, and even aid digestion.

 One of the more surprisingly helpful fungi is the Coriolus mushroom, also known as ‘Turkey Tail’.
 If you’ve never heard of this mushroom, don’t worry.
 Though this fungus is very much among us, it’s known by many names, which could make identification a little confusing.